JDLabOrg/IUManual-EN/wordpress_basic_use.rst

 * ``index``: A basic, required page.
 This page represents home screen of the WordPress blog, also works as a default template in case of other page templates' absence.
 * ``single``: Single page template which is shown when a visitor enters to a specific post link.
-* ``archive``: Archive of page templates to show posts retrieved by an author of certain period
+* ``archive``: Archive of page templates to show posts retrieved by an author or during certain period
 * ``category``: Category of page templates used to display posts in a certain category
 * ``page_404``: 404 page template shown when a visitor enters to a wrong URL.

-In addition, user can add any other pages when WordPress template is needed. (ex: page.php, date.php, and so on)
+In addition, user can add more pages when WordPress template is needed. (ex: page.php, date.php, and so on)

 ..
 Note:: For more detailed information about anatomy of WordPress theme, please refer to the following link: https://yoast.com/wordpress-theme-anatomy/